-The bill, introduced by Representatives Miller and Thomas, seeks to amend sections 4501.01 and 4503.10 of the Revised Code by eliminating the additional registration fee for hybrid motor vehicles.
-This change is designed to encourage the adoption of hybrid vehicles by reducing the financial burden on owners, thereby promoting environmentally friendly transportation options.
+The bill introduced in the 136th General Assembly seeks to amend sections 4501.01 and 4503.10 of the Revised Code by eliminating the additional registration fee for hybrid motor vehicles.
+This change is designed to encourage the adoption of hybrid vehicles by reducing the financial burden on their owners, thereby promoting environmentally friendly transportation options.
 The bill also introduces new definitions related to motor vehicles, such as "electronic motor vehicle dealer" and "plug-in hybrid electric motor vehicle," while deleting the existing definition of "hybrid motor vehicle."

 Statutes affected: As Introduced: 4501.01, 4503.10